 - your project will serve geographical areas with a high proportion of Council homes,

 please tick the box to allow Travis Perkins to consider your grant application in addition to it being considered by the Trust.
-You can apply for building materials as well as, or instead of, funding if you need them.

 How much is available